 You also know one more very important thing.
 If the stringbed stiffness is the same for two same model racquets, they should feel and play the same.
 It does not matter how you get to a particular stringed stiffness — any combination of material, tension, gauge, and pattern that results in the same stringbed stiffness as another combination should perform the same.
 Stiffness is stiffness, period.
-And that is why the TW stiffness value (coming soon) is so important.
+And that is why the TWU stiffness tool is so important.
 More than any other thing when comparing strings, you know a string's likely effects on performance simply by knowing its stiffness compared to another.

 Why Do Players Disagree about Strings?